kosshi-net/BetterCustomCSS-BD-plugin/README.md

 # BetterCustomCSS
 This is a plugin for BetterDiscord.
 ## What does it do?
 This plugin is for BD Theme developers.
-It let's you edit CSS live with your favorite text editor.
+It lets you edit CSS live with your favorite text editor.
 Like Custom CSS but better.
 ## How to use it?
 1. Install the plugin.
 2. Create a CSS file that you want to use.